Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - General: ability to quickly restart closed windows.
     Improved - General: ability to start, stop and delete older windows.
     Improved - General: improved performance of application startup and detecting cameras.
+    Improved - General: dual screen mode can now be in vertical layout.
+    Improved - General: irrelevant or confusing entries are now filtered out from the folder tree view.
+    Improved - General: improved folder tree view presentation.
-    Improved - File browser: improved performances of thumbnails view.
+    Improved - Browser: improved performances of thumbnails view.
-    Improved - File browser: show the second thumbnail by default instead of the first when available.
+    Improved - Browser: show the second thumbnail by default instead of the first when available.
-    Improved - File browser: improved thumbnails layout.
+    Improved - Browser: improved thumbnails layout.
-    Improved - File browser: status bar now shows the folder being browsed.
+    Improved - Browser: status bar now shows the folder being browsed.
-    Improved - File browser: irrelevant or confusing entries are now filtered out from the folder tree view.
-    Improved - File browser: improved folder tree view presentation.
-    Improved - Player: replay windows automatically wake up and bring themselves to front.
-    Improved - Player: improved mechanics of switching between single-video player and replay watcher.
-    Improved - Player: menus to open replay folder observers on configured capture folders.
-    Improved - Player: replay folders support target folders with variables.
-    Improved - Player: when picking a folder for replay observer, it is automatically added as a capture folder.
     Improved - Player: continue playback after a jump if we were playing.
     Improved - Player: show the full path to the video in the tooltip of the infobar.
     Improved - Player: remember the state of the key image panel at the bottom between sessions.
     Improved - Annotations: new menus to manage annotations (unload, save as default, reload).
-    Improved - Annotations: default KVA paths can use custom variables.
+    Improved - Annotations: button to toggle the side panel visibility.
-    Improved - Annotations: improved performances of side panel and bottom panel for large number of key images.
+    Improved - Annotations: improved performances of annotation pane and bottom panel for large number of key images.
+    Improved - Annotations: improved user interface of key image cards in the key image tab.
-    Improved - Annotations: key image panel now defaults to only show key images that are inside the working zone.
+    Improved - Annotations: key image tab now defaults to only show key images that are inside the working zone.
-    Improved - Annotations: new key image panel toolbar to create and navigate key images.
+    Improved - Annotations: new toolbar to create and navigate key images.
     Improved - Annotations: changing the style of a drawing now automatically changes the style preset for the tool.
     Improved - Annotations: angle tool now supports a custom number of decimal places.
     Improved - Annotations: angle tool now has an arrow showing the direction in which the angle is measured.
     Improved - Annotations: angle tool now has an option to show the full circle.
     Improved - Annotations: support custom font size in drawings with mini labels (arrow variants, circle, marker, line variants, time segment).
     Improved - Annotations: better track style options.
-    Improved - Annotations: better user interface for the key frame cards in the side panel.
-    Improved - Annotations: button to toggle the side panel visibility.
     Improved - Annotations: label tool can now show a circle instead of an arrow.
     Improved - Annotations: label tool supports changing the line size independently of the font size.
+    Improved - Annotations: default KVA paths can use custom variables.
-    Improved - Tracking: improved performances using parallel tracking.
+    Improved - Tracking: object tracking in now performed in parallel.
-    Improved - Tracking: fixed sub pixel precision in template matching algorithm.
+    Improved - Tracking: kinematics calculations are now done in parallel.
-    Improved - Tracking: use parabolic fit for refinement in template matching algorithm.
+    Improved - Tracking: use of parabolic fit for refinement in template matching algorithm.
+    Improved - Tracking: tracking drawings overhaul, now uses tracks to implement tracking.
+    Improved - Tracking: improved performance of tracks when using camera tracking.
     Improved - Tracking: new command to start all trackers at once.
-    Improved - Camera motion: automatically create masks from rectangle objects.
+    Improved - Tracking: in camera motion estimation mode automatically create masks from rectangle objects.
     Improved - Export: restored the export of trajectories to text in GnuPlot format.
     Improved - Export: allow saving of annotations from the capture screen.
     Improved - Capture: improved stability of camera discovery.
-    Improved - Capture: Context toolbar with drop downs of custom variables, to select the context of the recording.
+    Improved - Capture: context toolbar with drop downs of custom variables, to select the context of the recording.
-    Improved - Capture: capture folders and post-recording command can use custom variables.
-    Improved - Capture: toolbox to insert variables and common characters in folder paths, with just-in-time examples.
-    Improved - Capture: changed syntax of variables from "%keyword" to "%keyword%" when used in paths or commands.
-    Improved - Capture: option to disable the auto-numbering of file names when not using dynamic file names.
-    Improved - Capture: post-recording command now starts in a background thread.
-    Improved - Capture: post-recording command supports multiple calls to external programs per command.
-    Improved - Capture: post-recording command can be disabled without deleting the command.
-    Improved - Capture: post-recording command now uses a text editor with line numbers and wrapping, and custom syntax highlighting.
-    Improved - Capture: post-recording command supports comments and blank lines.
-    Improved - Capture: button to switch between live view and delayed view.
     Improved - Capture: max duration of recording is now directly accessible on the user interface.
     Improved - Capture: combined image and video capture folder selector.
-    Improved - Capture: added option to exclude drawings and calibration from the exported kva.
-    Improved - Capture: added option to set the default trigger arming state.
-    Improved - Capture: added `kva` built-in variable to post-recording command and homogenized naming between paths and file names.
     Improved - Capture: remember the state of the captured files panel between sessions.
+    Improved - Recording: capture folders and post-recording command can use custom variables.
+    Improved - Recording: toolbox to insert variables and common characters in folder paths, with just-in-time examples.
+    Improved - Recording: changed syntax of variables from "%keyword" to "%keyword%" when used in paths or commands.
+    Improved - Recording: option to disable the auto-numbering of file names when not using dynamic file names.
+    Improved - Recording: post-recording command now starts in a background thread.
+    Improved - Recording: post-recording command supports multiple calls to external programs per command.
+    Improved - Recording: post-recording command can be disabled without deleting the command.
+    Improved - Recording: post-recording command now uses a text editor with line numbers and wrapping, and custom syntax highlighting.
+    Improved - Recording: post-recording command supports comments and blank lines.
+    Improved - Recording: added option to set the default trigger arming state.
+    Improved - Recording: added option to exclude drawings and calibration from the exported kva.
+    Improved - Recording: added `kva` built-in variable to post-recording command and homogenized naming between paths and file names.
+    Improved - Delay and replay: button to switch between live view and delayed view.
+    Improved - Delay and replay: replay windows automatically wake up and bring themselves to front.
+    Improved - Delay and replay: improved mechanics of switching between single-video player and replay watcher.
+    Improved - Delay and replay: menus to open replay folder observers on configured capture folders.
+    Improved - Delay and replay: replay folders support target folders with variables.
+    Improved - Delay and replay: when picking a folder for replay observer, it is automatically added as a capture folder.
     Fixed - General: in preferences, capture folders selectors were not working.
     Fixed - General: using the portable version from within a synchronized OneDrive directory could cause a crash.
     Fixed - General: saving a workspace with high speed camera configuration wasn't working properly.